 For example, I use this simple command to resize the image:

 The w_300 tells the Cloudinary API to resize the image to a width of 300px.
 The height is adjusted automatically, thus maintaining the aspect ratio of the image.

-There are tons of other image manipulation features mentioned in Cloudinary’s documentation.
+There are tons of other image transformation features mentioned in Cloudinary’s documentation.

 This feature is a lifesaver when it comes to email marketing.
 Imagine spending hours crafting the perfect email, designing it over the course of a week.
 You embed the image in the email’s HTML file.
 Everything looks good.